regiolis/RunThisDLL/README.md

 - The function name can be anything, but the signature must match exactly
 - Use `LPWSTR` for Unicode (Wide) version or `LPSTR` for ANSI version
 - Export the function with `__declspec(dllexport)` or use a `.def` file
-- The tool automatically tries the `W` suffix first, then without
+- The tool automatically tries the `FunctionNameW` suffix first, then `FunctionName` without suffix

 ## DLL Search Order